 Systems that Value Interdependence

 Social independence is another reductive myth that leads to disconnection.
-Technologies that emerge from cultures that idolize independence often optimize solutions for one lone person.
+Technologies that emerge from cultures that value independence often optimize solutions for one lone person.
 Even in solutions that aim to connect individuals, such as transit systems or social media, people can be treated as a collection of individuals, counting the number of unique likes they receive on a post, rather than a collective unit where the interdependence between individuals is constantly reshaping the nature of that system.

 Conceptualizing interdependence and recognizing it in practice can be challenging for anyone who idolizes independence.
-Interdependence is often conflated with negative notions of human weakness, indulgence, or simply dismissed as relevant only to people who are very young or advanced in age, the times in our lives when we depend heavily on other human beings to support us.
+Interdependence is often conflated with negative notions of human weakness or indulgence, or it is simply dismissed as relevant only to people who are very young or advanced in age, the times in our lives when we depend heavily on other human beings to support us.
 And yet no society thrives solely on the skills of its hunters and warriors.
 No society is sustained through only one kind of contribution.
 All societies thrive when systems of interdependent skills are manifested in economies that include different types of novices and masters.
 Interdependence is about matching these complementary skills together and balancing mutual contributions in diverse forms of value exchanges.

-People in professions that focus on human relationships, such as educators, sociologists, and personal assistants, often develop a mastery of interdependence as a matter of practice.
+People with professions that focus on human relationships, such as educators, sociologists, and personal assistants, often develop a mastery of interdependence as a matter of practice.
 Interdependence is also a necessary practice for many members of marginalized communities, where collective creativity and resourcefulness are matters of survival when confronted with lack of access to social power and resources.
 Interdependence can be important for people who employ human assistants and assistive technologies.
-For people with disabilities, working closely with personal assistants can be a vital aspect of daily life
+For people with disabilities, working closely with personal assistants can be a vital aspect of daily life.

 Systems that Create A Sense of Belonging

-Lastly, disconnection is often perpetuated by the reductive myth of culture fit.
+Finally, disconnection is often perpetuated by the reductive myth of culture fit.
 When there’s only one fixed path to becoming the maker of a system, that path will determine who makes.
 Whether we consider early childhood education or corporate hiring practices or the internal processes that teams use to build and communicate, the path to becoming a contributor to AI is narrow.
 This ensures that the design of AI will be informed by only the select few people who fit and survive the cultural requirements to participate.

 Inclusive design is first designing with, and not just for, excluded communities.
 Then it involves extending the benefits of solutions to anyone who might experience a similar kind of exclusion on a temporary or situational basis.
 Inclusive design doesn’t mean designing one thing for all people.
-It emphasizes designing a diversity of ways to participate, so that everyone has a sense of belonging in a place.
+It emphasizes designing a diversity of ways to participate so that everyone has a sense of belonging in a place.
 It starts with challenging the most prevalent mental model of inclusion.

 The Stories We Tell

 So how will we pursue the making of AI?
-The technology we create is a byproduct of our choices.
-We are naturally interconnected with our creations and with each other as we create, but no cautionary tale will change our course when millions of isolated makers are inherently disconnected from each other in the ways that they invent.
-To create in siloed disconnection out of fear is to deny the truth of our lives, and, in a stunning lack of forethought, to leave untapped the greatest assets of our collective creativity: the powerful adaptive interconnections that can fuel entirely new systems of flourishing.
+The technology we create is a by-product of our choices.
+We are naturally interconnected with our creations and with each other as we create, but no cautionary tale will change our course when millions of isolated makers are inherently disconnected from each other in the ways they invent.
+To create in siloed disconnection is to deny the truth of our lives, and, in a stunning lack of forethought, to leave untapped the greatest assets of our collective creativity: the powerful adaptive interconnections that can fuel entirely new systems of flourishing.
 As we reshape our systems to make this human truth more evident, and as we each contribute to the making of something greater than ourselves, we’ll experience new ways to see into the nature of what we’re creating.
 In turn, we might learn how to create systems, for AI and beyond, that enable the survival and flourishing of the connections that are most precious to us.